 - Enable to receive alerts when the HR is outside of the preset zone.

 - Restore Defaults

 - Select to restore the default settings.

-Select to enable auto pause of your workout using GPS when you remain still.
+- Select to enable auto pause, and the watch will pause the workout when you remain still.

 Supported data types